 In a medium bowl, stir together graham cracker crumbs, sugar, butter and salt until well combined.
 Press the mixture into the bottom and about 1 inch up the sides of the prepared pan using the bottom of a glass or measuring cup to create and even layer.
 Place the springform pan on a rimmed baking sheet.

 Bake for 10 minutes.
 Remove and let cool while making the filling.

 In a large mixing bowl or the bowl of a stand mixer with the paddle attachment, beat the cream cheese on medium-low speed until smooth, about 1 minute.
 Add the sugar and salt, and beat until fully incorporated, stopping to scrape down the bowl as needed.
 Add the sour cream and vanilla and beat just until combined.

 Add the eggs, one at a time, beating each until fully incorporated before adding the next.
 Stop to scrape down the bowl between the eggs.
 Sift in the flour and beat just until combined.
 Pour into the cooled crust.

 Bake for 40 minutes or until the center wobbles when gently shaken and the edges are slightly puffed.
-Turn the oven off and leave the oven door a few inches open.
+Turn the oven off and prop the oven door open with a wooden spoon.
 Let cool for 1 hour.
 Remove the cheesecake from the oven and let cool completely at room temperature.
+Remove form the water bath and discard the foil.
 Chill for 6 hours or overnight.